Africa EENI Global Business School

 6. Tadjourah Region (7,100, 85, Tadjoura)

-Trade Organisations (Djibouti)
+Trade and Business Organisations (Djibouti)

 1. Intergovernmental Authority on Development (IGAD)